RohitKochhar/go-cli-learning/chapter_5/README.md

   - The program will receive two optional input parameters:
     1. `-col`: The column on which to execute the operation (defaults to 1)
     2. `-op`: The operation to execute on the selected column, either sum or average.
+- Here, we make use of go's benchmarking and profiling tools to optimize our tool and reduce the overall time it takes to run.

 ## Directory Structure
 ```